MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/upgrade-environment.md

 # Upgrade your environment to System Center 2016 - Service Manager

+Use this article to upgrade to System Center 2016 - Service Manager.
 You can't start an upgrade to System Center 2016 - Service Manager if any data warehouse jobs or workflows are running.
 You can use the procedures in this section to stop the data warehouse job schedules and wait for them to complete before you upgrade the data warehouse management server.
 Before you upgrade the Service Manager management server, stop the Self-Service Portal, if it's installed, and then wait for 10 minutes to let any running workflows finish before you start the upgrade.

  Complete the procedures in the following section, in order, to upgrade to System Center 2016 - Service Manager.

 ## Upgrade preparation

+Here are some considerations for the upgrade preparation:

 - For Service Manager data warehouse database restoration, the Reporting database also needs to be restored after you install the data warehouse.
 - Refer to the upgrade sequencing of System Center components at [Upgrading System Center 2012 R2 - Service Manager to System Center 2016](./upgrade-service-manager.md).